Skip to content

 How long does demand generation take to show results?

 B2B demand generation typically requires significant time to show meaningful pipeline impact, with full ROI visible over multiple quarters.
-The timeline depends on your sales cycle length, market maturity, and content consistency.
+Your sales cycle length, market maturity, and content consistency all shape the timeline.
 Companies that quit early miss the compounding effects of relationship building.

 Who should own demand generation in B2B companies?

 Demand generation requires both teams working together with shared metrics and accountability.
 Marketing typically owns content creation and early-stage nurturing, while sales handles relationship building and later-stage education.
-The most successful B2B companies have joint ownership and aligned measurement.
+Joint ownership and aligned measurement separate the companies that scale from the ones that stall.

 What's the best content for B2B demand generation?

-The most effective demand generation content addresses business challenges before mentioning solutions.
+Effective demand generation content addresses business challenges before mentioning solutions.
 Industry research, diagnostic frameworks, trend analysis, and educational guides work better than product-focused content.
-The goal is becoming a trusted advisor through valuable insights, not a partner pushing features.
+Becoming a trusted advisor through valuable insights beats pushing features every time.

 Can demand generation work for small B2B companies?

-Small B2B companies can absolutely execute demand generation, but they need to focus their efforts.
+Small B2B companies can absolutely execute demand generation, but focus is non-negotiable.
 Start with one or two key buyer personas and create consistent, valuable content around their biggest challenges.
-Category education and expertise matter more than budget size in building trust and awareness.
+Category education and expertise matter more than budget size when building trust and awareness.

 How do you measure demand generation ROI accurately?

-Measure demand generation through pipeline influence, not just first-touch attribution.
+Pipeline influence is the right measure, not just first-touch attribution.
 Track brand awareness metrics, content engagement patterns, sales cycle length, and average deal size for marketing-influenced opportunities.
-The key is measuring long-term relationship building impact, not just immediate conversion rates.
+Immediate conversion rates tell you almost nothing about whether demand generation is working.

 Related Insights